-On your travel to Rajasthan, you can visit Ajmer.
-A burgeoning town on the shore of the Ana Sagar Lake flanked by barren hills.
-The city of Ajmer is a major centre for Muslim pilgrims.
-During the month-long fast of Ramzan and has some impressive Muslim architecture.
-On your Ajmer travel itinerary, you can visit the famous Dargah Sharif.
-The tomb of a Sufi holy person, which is similarly venerated by the Hindus and Muslims.
-Visit the popular historical sites of Ajmer on your travel to Rajasthan.
+On your travel to Rajasthan, you can visit Ajmer, a burgeoning town.
+On the shore of the Ana Sagar Lake flanked by barren hills.
+The city Ajmer is a major centre for Muslim pilgrims during the month-long fast of Ramzan and has some impressive Muslim architecture.
+On your travel itinerary, you can visit the famous Dargah Sharif., The tomb of a Sufi saint, which is equally revered by the Hindus and Muslims.
+Visit the popular historical sites on your travel to Rajasthan.

 Travel to Ajmer would take you to one of the most popular nearby attractions of Pushkar.
-Historically, the Ajmer region had considerable strategic importance.
-Ajmer cityA was founded by Raja Ajay Pal Chauhan in the 7th Century AD.
-And continued to be a major centre of the Chauhan power till 1193 AD. when Mohammed Ghouri on one of his periodic forays from Afghanistan sacked it.
+Historically, the region had considerable strategic importance.

-Taragarh Fort lies about 3 km beyond the Adhai-din-ka-Jhonpra mosque.
-You can visit the Taragarh Fort on your Ajmer travel tour.
+You can visit the Taragarh Fort on your travel tour.
 The fort was built by Ajaipal Chauhan.
 The town’s founder and commands a superb view of the city.
-It was the site of much of the military activity.
-During the Mughal period and was later used as a sanatorium by the British.
+It was the site of much of the military activity during the Mughal period and was later used as a sanatorium by the British.

 The Museum was once a palace built by Mughal Emperor Akbar, this imposing building now houses the government museum.
 Its collection includes stone sculptures, old weapons, and miniature paintings.
 You can visit this museum on your Ajmer travel tour.

-You can visit Nasiyan Temple on your Ajmer travel tour.
-This red temple is a Jain temple built in the 19th century.
+You can visit Nasiyan Temple on your travel tour.
+This Red Temple is a Jain temple built in the 19th century.
 Its double-storey hall contains a fascinating series of large, gilt wooden figures from Jain mythology that depict the Jain conception of the ancient world.